 Apart from just stating out the objectives of the company the statement of objects in the company’s MoA empowers the people associated with the company with the following benefits

-- Gives protection to the subscribers as they have complete knowledge of where their valuable money is being invested.
+- It gives protection to the subscribers as they have complete knowledge of where their valuable money is being invested.

-- Protects the individuals and/ or companies which deal with the concerned company as they have knowledge of the extent of the companies powers.
+- Protects the individuals and/ or companies that deal with the concerned company as they have knowledge of the extent of the companies powers.

-- The board of directors of the company is restricted to using the funds of the company only to the objects specified in the Memorandum.
+- The board of directors of the company is restricted from using the funds of the company only to the objects specified in the Memorandum.